kevinrodbe/library/content/06-versioning.md

 end
 ```

-Then we'll inherit all our version 2 controllers from this one:
+Then, we'll inherit all our version 2 controllers from it:

 ```ruby
 module API